LogtalkDotOrg/logtalk.org/_pages/download.md

 ## Requirements

-Logtalk runs on any operating-system with a standards compliant modern Prolog compiler.
+Logtalk runs on any operating-system with a standards-compliant modern Prolog compiler.
 The interface between Logtalk and a specific backend Prolog compiler is accomplished using a small
 [adapter file](backend_requirements.html).
 The Logtalk distribution